Eyespot (mimicry): Notch

-The Notch (N) gene expression precedes an upregulation of Dll in the cells that will become the center of the focus.
+The Notch (N) gene expression precedes an upregulation of Dll in the cells that will become the centre of the focus.
 This makes N the earliest developmental signal, so far studied, that is related with the establishment of the eyespots.
 Loss of N completely disrupts Dll expression, and eventually eyespot formation, in several butterfly species.
-A variety of other wing patterns are determined by N and Dll patterns of expression in early development of the wing imaginal disc, suggesting that a single mechanism patterns multiple coloration structures of the wing.
+A variety of other wing patterns are determined by N and Dll patterns of expression in early development of the wing imaginal disc, suggesting that a single mechanism patterns multiple colouration structures of the wing.

 Evolution

 Butterfly eyespots are formed by an interplay of at least 3 genes, namely Distal-less (Dll), spalt (sal), and Antennapedia (Antp), hence their evolution has been shaped by differential expression of these genes in different butterfly taxa, as shown in Bicyclus anynana.

 Artificial eyespots

 Eyespot experiment on cattle in Botswana.
 Both the eyespots (left) and the cross markings (centre) protected the cattle from predation by lions, compared to the unmarked controls (right).

 Eyespots painted on the rumps of cows have been shown to reduce cattle predation in Africa.
 The study authors, Cameron Radford and colleagues, note that in the Sundarbans, forest users wear face masks with eye markings on the backs of their heads in the hope of reducing tiger attacks.
 In the study on 2061 cattle in 14 herds over 4 years, 683 were given eye markings, 543 were painted with crosses, and 835 were unpainted.
 None of the eyed cattle were predated, but 4 cross-marked and 15 unmarked cattle were killed, one by a leopard, the rest by lions.
 Both the eyespots and the cross markings provided statistically significant protection.
 The cattle were always in mixed groups of marked and unmarked animals; it is not known whether marking all animals in a herd would provide effective protection.